 Possible complications are listed below.
-As a rule, there is more risk of developing complications if the infection develops after a serious bone injury, or after surgery to a bone:
+As a rule, there is more risk of developing complications if osteomyelitis develops after a serious bone injury, or after surgery to a bone:

 - If the infection is left untreated, a ball of pus (abscess) may develop in the bone and surrounding tissue.
 In time, this may burst on to the skin and leave a track (sinus) between the infected bone and the surface of the skin.